 Clinical Research Facility.
 Scholars will be in residence on Friday mornings with access to space and to the wireless network at the Department of Epidemiology and Biostatistics (DEB) at Mission Hall on the Mission Bay Campus.
 Scholars may occupy a "hotel" space on the 2nd Floor of Mission Hall in the Department of Epidemiology and Biostatistics for the days they wish to work at the facility.
 Having functional space and dedicated personnel for the Scholars embedded in a much larger set of clinical research activities and support technologies is an important strength of the CTSI K Program, one that will optimize the scholars' acquisition of skills in research methodology and ability to build and lead interdisciplinary teams.
 Core faculty will also be in residence on Fridays to make it easy for scholars to discuss issues regarding their research with faculty or arrange meetings if desired.

 - Weekly Methodology Seminar: Fridays 9-10 AM.
-These seminars, on a wide variety of topics relevant to research methods and career development, are given by faculty and advanced scholars of the CTSI KL2 Program, as well as invited speakers from UCSF and elsewhere.
+These seminars, on a wide variety of topics relevant to research methods and career development, are given by CTSI K program faculty, as well as invited speakers from UCSF and elsewhere.

 - Weekly Works-in-Progress Seminar: Fridays 10-11:45 AM.
 This serves as the core conference attended by the K-scholars, in groups of 10, with 2 experienced clinical research faculty: a clinical researcher and a biostatistician.
 Scholars present and discuss their research works-in-progress each week in a supportive and constructive environment, considering study and grant ideas and designs, implementation issues, analytical quandaries, research results, and drafts of grant applications and manuscripts.
 The work of two scholars is reviewed each week in the first year, with each scholar presenting about every 5-6 weeks.
 The frequency of works-in-progress meetings declines in subsequent years.